Xyrem Coupon & Prices

-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Xyrem medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Xyrem medication with our help.Get Started Now

 NiceRx works with your healthcare provider to help you access affordable medications directly from U.S. pharmaceutical companies.

 How it works

 Get started by filling out the online enrollment application to find out if you are eligible for assistance.